-It aims to protect all of this from any person, bot, or organization trying to target your online activity.
+It aims to protect all these details from any person, bot, or organization trying to target your online activity.

-Tor Is not a typical browser.
+Tor is not a typical browser.
 To start with, Tor is an acronym for The Onion Router.
-The Browser allows you to access the Tor network.
-It works by breaking up your online activity and sending it through a multitude of different routers and servers.
+The browser allows you to access the Tor network.
+It works by breaking up your online activity and sending your traffic through a multitude of different routers and servers.
 This makes it very difficult for anyone who is trying to track your online activity.
-As you can imagine, it also slows down your Internet connection considerably.
-Your usage of Tor Browser at this time depends on your current trust in its security, and your need for a fast browsing experience.
+As you can imagine, this will also slow down your Internet connection considerably.
+Your choice to use Tor Browser at this time will depend on your current trust in its security and your need for a fast browsing experience.

 The best anonymous browser is not enough